pingcap/docs-cn/dev/tidb-in-kubernetes/maintain/backup-and-restore.md

 TiDB in Kubernetes supports two kinds of backup strategies:

 * [Full backup](#full-backup) (scheduled or ad-hoc): use [`mydumper`](/reference/tools/mydumper.md) to take a logical backup of the TiDB cluster.
-* [Incremental backup](#incremental-backup): use [`TiDB-Binlog`](/reference/tidb-binlog-overview.md) to replicate data in the TiDB cluster to another database or take a real-time backup of the data.
+* [Incremental backup](#incremental-backup): use [`TiDB Binlog`](/reference/tidb-binlog-overview.md) to replicate data in the TiDB cluster to another database or take a real-time backup of the data.

 Currently, TiDB in Kubernetes only supports automatic [restoration](#restore) for full backup taken by `mydumper`.
-Restoring the incremental backup data by `TiDB-Binlog` requires manual operations.
+Restoring the incremental backup data by `TiDB Binlog` requires manual operations.

 ## Full backup